jannotti/recover-algo-word/README.md

 Those are the most likely cases, but you can do more.
 Using an _ in place of a word indicates that a full 2048 word search in that position must be done.
-If you just have sloppy handwriting and know the word starts with a certain letter(s), xy_ will limit the search to bip39 words that begin with xy.
+If you just have sloppy handwriting and know the word starts with certain letter(s), xy_ will limit the search to bip39 words that begin with xy.

 For example, if you only remember that you first two words started